 Contractor: Dyson Construction Company

 Description: The building faces north and is a three story buff colored brick and concrete structure.
-The rectangular shaped building is located on landscaped grounds and the north front has a projecting porch supported by six high pillars rising to a wide header at the roof line.
+The rectangular shaped building is located on landscaped grounds in the center of Blountstown and the north front has a projecting porch supported by six high pillars rising to a wide header at the roof line.
 The entrance and windows above form a glass wall within the porch area.
 A wide brown colored horizontal band runs along the flat roof line.
 The courtroom is located on the south side of the second story.

 Old County Courthouse – Blountstown